mrthreeplates/TRS-80_floppy_remapper/README.md

 The LEDs will flash through a set of patterns which will take about 15 seconds.

 At the end, all of the LEDs should remain lit, with the enable LED flashing slowly.
-This indicates the tests passed and allows you to verify all the LEDs are working.
+This indicates the tests passed and confirms all the LEDs are working.

 The next time the PIC boots, it will assume it has been installed into a TRS-80 and will start working normally.
 If you boot the PIC without having it installed, the